How a small band of animation innovators brought movie magic to millions (with a little help from one of the world's most powerful film studios).

 In February 1986, six of these innovators sat together in a cramped apartment and fueled only by their determined enthusiasm, decided to pool what little money they had to start their own computer animation company.
 These pioneers were Alison Brown, David Brown, Michael Ferraro, Carl Ludwig, Dr. Eugene Troubetzkoy and Chris Wedge.

 Carl Ludwig was an electrical engineer who worked for NASA on the tracking systems of the Apollo mission’s lunar module.
-Alison Brown came from a marketing andspecial effects background.
-More amazing light simulation from the early tests.
+Alison Brown came from a marketing and special effects background.
 David Brown (no relation) who would become Blue Sky's first President and CEO had been a marketing executive with CBS/Fox Video.
 Michael Ferraro was an accomplished programmer with a Masters degree in Fine Arts who worked for the US Navy on early virtual reality simulations.
 Chris Wedge was a classically trained animator with extensive experience in stop-motion puppet animation as well as a Masters degree in computer graphics from Ohio State University.

 We did a commercial for Braun.
 We created a computer-generated razor.
 There was an award we were up for and we didn’t end up as a finalist.
 We didn’t understand that, and when we called them up, it turned out they thought we just put some letters in a live-action scene… We explained to them there was no live action in the scene.
 The razor and everything was computer generated.
 This was juried by people in computer graphics… They were blown away.